 A sanctuary where walls roam free

-On an ocean front mountain top of acacia forests, curved walls meander in and out of the lush landscapes to create an 8 room retreat.
-Along the sweeping horizontal expanse of the land, organic lines describe the boundaries between public/ private and inside/ outside spaces.
+On a mountain top with acacia forests, curve walls meander in and out of the lush landscapes to create an 8 room retreat.
+Along the sweeping contours of the ocean front site, these free roaming curve walls define the boundaries between public/ private and inside/ outside spaces.

-The retreat has a rain water system to fill its 360 degree panoramic infinity pool on the rooftop.
+The retreat is designed with a rain water system to fill its 360 degree panoramic infinity pool on the rooftop.
 Full height glass windows are shielded by deep overhangs to mitigate solar exposure.
-In-room clerestory openings and pitched roofs of top floor rooms enable cross ventilation.
-A filtration pond at the front entry show cases the retreat’s grey water recycling system as a landscape focus.
+A filtration pond at the front entry showcases the retreat’s grey water recycling system as a landscape focus.

-Along the length of its sculptural monolithic free walls, the retreat’s rustic materiality change intermittently from rough concrete to metal, mosaic or wood.
-Guests are gently nudged in and out of the wild landscapes along the constant transformation of light and shadows, with the sounds of acacias swaying to the salt-tinged winds ringing melodic in their ears.
+Along the length of the free roaming sculptural walls, the retreat’s rustic materiality transitions from rough concrete to mosaic or wood.
+Guests are gently nudged in and out of the wild landscapes along constant shifts of light and shadows, with sounds of rustling acacias swaying in the salt-tinged winds ringing melodic in their ears.

 scope: architecture, interior and landscape